Miragon/miranum-platform/README.md

 * Minio: MinIO is a High Performance Object Storage which is API compatible with Amazon S3 cloud storage service.

 ## Get Started
+To get started with Miranum Platform please navigate to the [platform-stack](./platform-stack) folder and follow the instructions in the [README.md](./platform-stack/README.md).
+Once the infrastructure components have started you can run the `local` run configuration.
+Make sure that you have performed a `mvn clean build` before doing so.

+A more in depth [miranum-stack-showcase](https://miranum.com/docs/guides/showcases/miranum-stack/miranum-stack-showcase/) can be found in our documentation.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any